 - Physical bullying includes hitting, pinching, tripping up, pushing and damaging the victim’s belongings

 - Verbal bullying includes name calling, insults, teasing and intimidation

 - Social bullying is also known as covert bullying, and is often hard to catch.
 Spreading rumours about the victim, playing nasty pranks on them and encouraging other peers to exclude the child from social circles can cause untold damage to a child’s self-esteem and relationships

 - Cyber-bullying involves using multimedia devices to harass and intimidate: cyber-bullying occurs via text and instant message services, social media platforms, and other online forums.
 Cyber-bullying is abusive, hurtful, and often goes undetected by parents and educators.

 According to a recent survey of Australian primary and secondary schools, 1 in 4 Australian students have been bullied by their peers.
-Schoolyard bullying tends to peak in Grade 5 and Grade 7, however online bullying is also of growing concern, with 1 in 10 adolescents reporting that they have been cyber-bullied.
+Schoolyard bullying tends to peak in Grade 5 and Grade 7, however online bullying is also of growing concern, with 1 in 5 young people reporting that they have been cyber-bullied.

 Signs that your child is being bullied

 What can parents do?
 Firstly, it’s important to recognise the signs of bullying.
 These are the most common warning signs that indicate a child may be being bullied:

 - Sudden changes in their mood or behaviour

 - Missing items of clothing or possessions